keithledgerwood/WICLab-guide/05-governance.md

      |:-----|:-----|
     |![Approve Request](images/011/ar_approve_navan_600.png "Approve Request")|

-4. Select the **Activity** tab to verify that the app was assigned to the new employee.
+4. Optional.
+Select the **Activity** tab to verify that the app was assigned to the new employee.

 ### As the new employee, verify access to the app